-3.4 Controller Algorithm

-A real-time controller, shown in Fig. 7, sets the barrier period p, duty cycle D, and barrier shift s at each frame update.
-The controller contains three modules, as in Fig. 7, the view-distance control, rapid steering control, and two-viewer control.
-Each of these modules corresponds to one of the main features of Dynallax and is described in the following sections.
+3.4 Controller algorithm A real-time controller sets the barrier period, duty cycle, and barrier shift at each frame update.
+The controller contains three modules, as shown in Figure 6.
+Each of these modules is described in turn.

-3.4.1 View Distance Control

-Optimally, we would like eye channels and guard bands (the regions separating channels) to be spaced symmetrically.
-In a static barrier system such as Fig. 8, this regular spacing occurs at only one optimal viewing distance, determined by the barrier period.

-In Dynallax, by contrast, the view distance control module sets the barrier period such that the optimal condition is always satisfied according to (2):
+Figure 6: Controller block diagram illustrates three main functions: view distance, rapid steering, and 2-viewer control.
+3.4.1 View distance control Optimally, we would like eye channels and guard bands (the regions separating channels) to be spaced symmetrically.
+In a static barrier system such as Figure 7, this spacing occurs at only one viewing distance, determined by the barrier period.
+In Dynallax, by contrast, the view distance control module sets the barrier period such that the optimal condition is always satisfied according to equation 2: $$z{opt} = \frac{2t(e-p)}{p} \tag{2}$$ where p = barrier period, t = optical thickness between front and rear screens, e = interocular distance, and z{opt} = always-optimal distance from eyes to screen.

-$$z{opt} = \frac{2t(e-p)}{p},\tag{2}$$

-- p is the barrier period, - t is the optical thickness between front and rear screens, - e is the interocular distance, and - zopt is the always-optimal distance from the eyes to screen.

-Fig. 8.
-Spacing of channels in a static barrier system varies with view distance.
+Figure 7: Spacing of channels in a static barrier system varies with view distance.